Steve Lyons (baseball): Path to the majors

-At the start of his professional career, Lyons played for four teams in Boston's farm system: the Class A Winston-Salem Red Sox in 1981, the Double-A Bristol Red Sox in 1982, the Double-A New Britain Red Sox in 1983, and the Triple-A Pawtucket Red Sox in 1984.
-He had a .248 batting average while hitting 43 home runs and 222 RBIs in 462 minor league games.
+At the start of his professional career, Lyons played for four teams in Boston's farm system: the Single-A Winston-Salem Red Sox in 1981, the Double-A Bristol Red Sox in 1982, the Double-A New Britain Red Sox in 1983, and the Triple-A Pawtucket Red Sox in 1984.
+He had a .248 batting average while hitting 43 home runs and 222 RBI in 462 minor league games.

 Boston Red Sox

 After playing for 3 1/2 years in the minor leagues, Lyons was promoted to the Red Sox in 1985, due in large part to having an impressive spring training; in addition to hitting well, his speed on the bases, and his ability to play a number of positions contributed to the decision.
 Lyons made his major league debut with the Red Sox on April 15, as a pinch runner at age 24.
 He collected his first major league hit on April 30, off of Donnie Moore of the California Angels.
 Starting in early June, Lyons became Boston's regular center fielder; he went on to play 133 games with the 1985 Red Sox, batting .264 with five home runs and 30 RBIs.

 In 1986, Lyons appeared in 59 games through late June, batting .250 with one home run and 14 RBIs.
 On May 10, he was ejected for the only time in his MLB career, by umpire Terry Cooney after arguing a called third strike.